 Employment Outlook and Salary Information for Optical Assistants

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for medical assistants, including optical assistants, were expected to increase 31% from 2010-2020.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for medical assistants, including optical assistants, were expected to increase faster than-average at 29% from 2012-2022.
 The average annual salary of medical assistants, including optical assistants, was $30,780 as of May 2013, per BLS reports.

 Related to Optical Assistant: Job Description & Career Info